Some frustrating questions on dimensions of products of posets: Our main result, and some consequences

-\begin{proof} I claim that as a subset of $2^d,$
+\begin{proof} I claim that as a subset of $\2^d,$

-in other words, that the first $d-2$ coordinates of every element of $p\in P$ contain at least one $1$ and at least one $0.$ To see the former condition, note that by~\eqref{d.C<>}, $p$ itself must have at least two coordinates $1.$ If none of these were among the first $d-2$ coordinates, this would force $p=(0,\dots,0,1,1),$ but that element is excluded in~\eqref{d.P=}.
+in other words, that the first $d-2$ coordinates of every $p\in P$ contain at least one $1$ and at least one $0.$ To see the former condition, note that being contained in $B_{d,\,[2,\,d-2]},$ $p$ itself must have at least two coordinates $1.$ If none of these were among the first $d-2$ coordinates, this would force $p=(0,\dots,0,1,1),$ but that element is excluded in~\eqref{d.P=}.
 The second condition follows in the same way.